Foxandxss/angular-tips/source/_posts/2013-08-01-why-does-angular-dot-js-rock.markdown

 </div>
 ***

 If we look into the controller, we can see how we attached to the `$scope` a function.
-That function will attach a message to the `$scope` as the result of a concatenation of a string and the content that was binded to our input `$scope.user.name`
+That function will attach a message to the `$scope` as the result of a concatenation of a string and the content that was bound to our input `$scope.user.name`

 Then in the HTML we created a button and we used `ng-click` directive.
 In short this directive makes the element clickable so upon a click it will execute the function that we assigned to it `greet()`.